This tutorial is about converting to the CSV/Excel format.

 When we use this CSV option, we are presented with two parameters: CSV Target and Output Dates.
 The first is CSV Target: you can select how you want your CSV file to be created - is it 'Regular CSV', is it 'XLSX Excel', is it older 'XLS Excel'.

 In the 'Regular CSV' we output all columns you see on the screen.

 But in the 'CSV Quickbooks Online' - Quickbooks Online imports only three columns: Date, Amount, and Description.
 So, you will see only three columns on the CSV file.
 Why we would do that?
-It is easy for Quickbooks Online to work with that file, when you upload such file, it will imports 3-4 with no choosing anything, Quickbooks maps it automatically, it is less confusing for you in Quickbooks to get your Data imported.
-'CSV Xero' provides more columns, because Xero imports the references columns, so you have more fields here.
+It is easy for Quickbooks Online to work with that file, when you upload such a file, it will imports 3-4 without no choosing anything, Quickbooks maps it automatically, it is less confusing for you in Quickbooks to get your Data imported.
+'CSV Xero' provides more columns because Xero imports the references columns, so you have more fields here.
 'Quicken Mac (CSV Mint)', which also requires special formatting for special rules to be followed, to have that CSV Mint file successfully imported by Quicken for Mac.